Heritage tiling and mosaic

 - Pique assiette – using broken pieces of crockery, often own old items, making it very personal, or can be a very cheap way of procuring materials.

 - Opus sectile – can be of glass.

 Issues affecting the viability of the craft

-- Today mosaic is widely seen in the context of community projects.
+- Market issues: Today mosaic is widely seen in the context of community projects.
 These range from the Hackney Mosaic Project, a group of volunteers who have created a series of large scale high quality mosaics in London; Gary Drostle’s mosaicked sculptures and pavements commissioned by local authorities and one-off schemes run by professional artists involving members of the local community (e.g. to create school murals).

-- Until recently, there was a significant challenge for those wishing to develop skills in mosaic, as there is no recognised centre of training for mosaicists and individuals took a range of different routes.
+- Training issues: Until recently, there was a significant challenge for those wishing to develop skills in mosaic, as there is no recognised centre of training for mosaicists and individuals took a range of different routes.
 The emergence of the London School of Mosaic is providing a focus for learning but there is some way to go in developing recognised vocational training routes for mosaic fabrication and mosaic restoration skills.
 Currently, the art and design skills necessary and the fabrication and installation skills are often embedded in the same people, although there are a small number of specialist installers.